-- Applicants that have received a grade less than a C in more than one nursing course are not eligible to reapply for admissions.
+- Applicants that have received a grade less than a C in more than one nursing course are not eligible to reapply for admission.

-- Applications are reviewed on an individual basis by the Nursing Department.
+- Applications are reviewed on an individual basis.

 - In accordance with the University Grievance Policy, applicants who believe they have extenuating circumstances to these readmission standards may submit a letter of appeal to the Nursing Department Admissions Committee to explain the situation.